bytewatch/dolphinbeat/README.md

 Business need use [client library](sink/kafka/client) to decode data in Kafka message, do stream processing on the binlog stream.

-The Protobuf protocol is presented in [protoco.go](sink/kafka/protocol).
+The Protobuf protocol is presented in [protocol.proto ](sink/kafka/protocol).

 Kafka sink has following features:
 * Strong-ordered delivery: business will receive events in the same order with MySQL binlog.